WillCGitHub/OECD_Daily_py/README.md

 an = Analyze(d)

-an.ip_freq(300)  # show the top 300 most frequently visited IPs an.detail()      # classify IPs by registered and unregistered users an.print_registered_user(30) # top 30 registered users
+an.ip_freq(300)  # show the top 300 most frequently visited IPs an.classify()      # classify IPs by registered and unregistered users an.print_registered_user(30) # top 30 registered users
 an.print_unregistered_user(30) # top 30 unregistered users
 IP = '192.168.1.1'